 When it comes to the web, things are always changing.
 The standards are not fixed and websites might use their proprietary techniques to improve user experience which could pose a challenge to the crawlers.
 A good example is the AJAX-based “Load More” buttons you see on many websites nowadays.
 While these advancements are great from a normal user’s point of view, web crawlers will have a tough time adapting.

 This brings us to the most important aspect of scaling your in-house web crawling capabilities – updating your technical know-how.
 It’s imperative to be up to speed with the technical advancements concerning the world wide web.
-While this automatically comes to you if you’ve been in the web crawling space for long enough, companies that have just set up an in-house team for crawling will have to start from scratch.
+While this automatically comes to you if you’ve been in the Web crawling service for long enough, companies that have just set up an in-house team for crawling will have to start from scratch.
 Another roadblock that likely affects the scale of your operations is the blocking mechanism used by websites to discourage automated crawling.

 If your target site blocks aggressively, you’ll have to come up with workarounds either by limiting the frequency of requests to an acceptable one, using proxies, mimicking a real user in terms of behavior or more.
-Once you have the tech know-how to deal with these unforeseen issues while crawling the web, you will be able to scale your crawling process with some stability.
+Once you have the tech know-how to deal with these unforeseen issues while crawling the web, you will be able to scale your Web crawling service with some stability.

 Invest in a larger crawling team